 I started the long-awaited job hunt after completing my board certifications during my last semester of optometry school.
 If I could go back, I would reassure myself that it's okay to pass up on the first few job offers that aren’t a good fit.
 Look at each prospective opportunity from a holistic lens, evaluating the contract

 from different angles before committing.
 Don’t settle for the sake of securing a job, but prioritize your growth trajectory.

 “Visualize the end goal and work backwards.
 Your first job may not be your dream job, but it should get you one step closer to it.”

-There's a lot of great career opportunities out there, you are bound to find one that's right for you!
+There are a lot of great career opportunities out there.
+You are bound to find one that's right for you!

 Know your blind spots

 Whether or not you completed a residency, the learning never stops.
 In fact, it often feels like it's just really starting.
 The more you encounter head-scratching cases, the more chances you have to broaden your knowledge.